abdulmukit98/HAM/README.md

     * [EXE](https://github.com/abdulmukit98/peripherals/blob/main/_files/CH341SER.EXE)
     * [ZIP](https://github.com/abdulmukit98/peripherals/blob/main/_files/CH341SER.ZIP)
 * Android Studio is must for writing application.
 Make sure you use the **BumbleBee** version.
 The minimum sdk of your app should be nougat 7.1.
+* Since we are using Bluetooth Communication protocol android emulator is for no good.
+Test your application using **USB Debagging** feature.